curvelogic/eucalypt/docs/philosophy-lang.md

   the initial parse).
 There are no ternary operators.

 - For absolute minimal intrusion, merely the act of placing elements next to each other ("catenation"), `x f`, is meaningful in **eucalypt**.
-  By default this is pipeline-order function application, but blocks and lists can be applied as functions to make common transformations, like block merge, very succinct.
+By default this is pipeline-order function application, but blocks can be applied as functions to make common transformations, like block merge, very succinct.

-- For even more power, **eucalypt** might soon let you alter the meaning of concatenation via overloaded *idiot brackets* [^3]. (`[[x y]]: ...`).
-This is inspired by the *idiom brackets* that can be used to express applicative styles in functional programming [^4].
+- For even more power, **eucalypt** might soon let you alter the meaning of concatenation via overloaded *idiot brackets* [^1]. (`«x y»: ...`).
+This is inspired by the *idiom brackets* that can be used to express applicative styles in functional programming [^2].
 These may also provide an acceptable proxy for ternary and other operators too.

 - An equivalent generalisation of **eucalypt** block syntax to provide a capability similar to Haskell's `do` notation could conceivably